 A new vision of Ritual

 In a conscious effort to reinvigorate Western ritual, Fox deconstructed forms of worship inherited from the modern era (such as sitting in benches and being read to, preached at or reading from books including song books) and reconstructed these forms of worship by going back to the pre-modern practice of dance.
-The result, called the Cosmic Mass, mixes dance, techno and live music, dj, vj, rap and contemporary art forms with the western liturgical tradition, and continues to be celebrated in many cities across the U.S.
+The result, called the Cosmic Mass, mixes dance, techno and live music, dj, vj, rap and contemporary art forms with the western liturgical tradition, and continues to be celebrated in many cities across the U.S. The Cosmic Mass was celebrated in Salt Lake City at the 2015 Parliament of the World’s Religions.
+The Cosmic Mass was celebrated in 2018 at the Washington National Cathedral, and the 2018 Parliament of the World’s Religions in Toronto.

 More recently, Matthew Fox and Bishop Marc Andrus of Grace Cathedral in San Francisco have collaborated to create the Stations of the Cosmic Christ: an updated approach to the traditional Stations of the Cross, replacing the fall-redemption perspective with a cosmology that transcends doctrinal differences.

-a new vision in Activism: The 95 Theses
+a new vision in Activism:

 In 2005, when Cardinal Ratzinger was made pope, Fox went to Martin Luther’s church in Wittenberg, Germany and pounded 95 contemporary theses at the door to call people to a New Reformation.
 Six years later, after documenting 30 years of Vatican corruption in the reigns of John Paul II and Benedict VI in The Pope’s War: Why Ratzinger’s Secret Crusade Has Imperiled The Church And How It Can Be Saved, Fox repeated his protest, nailing his 95 Theses outside of the Roman basilica of Cardinal Law, who covered up sexual abuses committed by more than 90 priests in his archdiocese.